hannesdatta/course-odcm/content/docs/exam/_index.md

 ### Technical tips & beyond

-- Verify your software setup (you should be able to run all Jupyter Notebooks/tutorials on your own computer)
+- Verify that you are familiar with the on-campus computers so that you know how to use them (e.g., Windows, how to open Jupyter Notebook, how to navigate on the command prompt, etc.)
 - Know how to zip and unzip files
 - Make use of cheat sheets (e.g., available on this site or elsewhere) (you can also print them)
-- Revise your code before submission in part 2 so that you ensure it runs from top to bottom without problems.
+- Revise your code before submission so that you ensure it runs from top to bottom without problems.

 <!--
 {{< hint info >}}